Why Yoga Can Improve Your Sex Life + 7 Yoga Poses For Better Sex

 6. Downward-Facing Dog

 Benefits: Downward-facing dog is a total-body energizing pose that will start to increase your flexibility, open your hips, and get the blood flowing to your pelvic region.

 How to: From a forward fold, place your hands on the ground shoulder-distance apart.
 Walk your feet back so that your body is in the shape of a "V." Activate your arms and draw your site bones up and back.
 Press your heels firmly toward the ground.
 Relax your head and neck while gazing back toward your feet.

 Benefits: Upward-facing dog is a beautiful heart opener that will lift your energy and your self-confidence.
 It also opens up the energy of the heart chakra—the energy center that rules love and happiness.

 How to: Stand in mountain pose with both feet planted firmly on the ground, hands on your hips.
 Exhale and slowly fold forward from your hip joints, lengthening the front of your torso.
 Bend your elbows and hold on to each elbow with your opposite hand.
 Lightly sway from side to side if it feels good.
 Hold for 1 minute.

 The bottom line.

-We know mindfulness practices can make sex better—research has demonstrated it.
-And not for nothing, being in good physical shape can improve sex life, too.
-(Greater flexibility, more endurance, etc.) By combining the mindful aspect of yoga with its strengthening abilities, you'll feel more ready than ever to hit the bedroom.
+Practicing yoga can improve your sex life in a myriad of ways, and some poses can be especially beneficial (and arousing!).
+By combining the mindful aspect of yoga with its strengthening abilities, you'll feel more ready than ever to hit the bedroom.